West Champaran district

 West Champaran district is an administrative district in the state of Bihar in India, located just 60 km west of Birgunj.
 It is the largest district in Bihar with an area of 5,228 km^{2}(2,019sq mi).
 It is a part of Tirhut Division.
 The district headquarters are located in Bettiah.
 The district is known for its open border with Nepal.

 One of the major location in West Champaran is Kumar Bagh for SAIL Special Processing Unit and Bhitiharwa where Mahatma Gandhi started Satyagrah Aandolan.

 The district produces the most sugarcane across the state of Bihar in 2022.

 History

 Mahatma Gandhi started the Champaran Satyagraha movement from here in 1917 along with nationalists Rajendra Prasad, Anugrah Narayan Sinha and Brajkishore Prasad.

+During the British period, the Champaran region was part of a single undivided district known as Champaran, which was later divided into East Champaran and West Champaran.

+The Champaran region gained national importance during the Champaran Satyagraha of 1917, led by Mahatma Gandhi.
+According to official historical records of the Government of India, the movement began when Gandhi visited the region to investigate the condition of indigo farmers under British plantation policies and mobilised public support against the exploitative system.

+The Champaran region is geographically and historically connected, with present-day East Champaran serving as an entry point from the eastern side, while West Champaran contains important ecological and historical sites including the Valmiki Tiger Reserve near Valmikinagar.

+Mehsi is locally regarded as an entry point into the Champaran region from the eastern side, due to its geographical position connecting Muzaffarpur and East Champaran areas, and is often referred to in local tradition as the "Gateway of Champaran".

 Geography

 The district occupies an area of 5228 km2, comparatively equivalent to Canada's Amund Ringnes Island.